redhat-openshift-ecosystem/opct/docs/dev.md

 #### Sonobuoy image mirroring <a name="dev-image-mirror-sonobuoy"></a>

-The Sonobuoy images for Aggregator server and worker is mirrored to quay.io to prevent issues with docker hub network throtling.
+The Sonobuoy images for Aggregator server and worker are mirrored to quay.io to prevent issues with docker hub network throttling.

 The Sonobuoy image must follow the same of OPCT CLI (sonobuoy library defined in go.mod).